 - 1. Residential Business District - a.
 The district provides for business and residential development that is in conformance with the capability of the land, in an area chosen to make the best utilization of existing community services. - b.
 This district shall include all lands excepting wetlands, land currently owned by the Town of Bradford, the Kearsarge Regional School District, or the State of New Hampshire lying within five hundred (500) feet of the center of the following streets: Main Street, High Street, Old Warner Road, Jones Road, Greenhouse Lane, the easterly side of Route 114 beginning at the southerly end of Pleasant Valley Road to the Sutton Town line, the westerly side of Route 114 beginning at the northerly end of Pleasant Valley Road to the Sutton Town line, Route 103 from Blaisdell Lake Road to the Newbury Town line, and Breezy Hill Road from Route 103 to a point 1,000 feet from Route 103.
-See page 2 for a diagram of Residential Business District.

-c.
-Provisions:

-- 1) Mining and excavation shall be permitted only in accordance with the provisions of Article III, Section B. Owners or their authorized agents of any other commercial or industrial establishments, or multi-unit dwelling should submit a Site Plan to the Planning Board for review and approval.
-Change of ownership, renter or alteration of use may require a modified Site Plan review. - 2) Sufficient off-street parking shall be provided.
-(See general provisions) - 3) Each lot shall be a minimum of two (2) buildable acres.
+See page 2 for a diagram of Residential Business District. - c.
+Provisions: - 1) Sufficient off-street parking shall be provided.
+(See general provisions) - 2) Each lot shall be a minimum of two (2) buildable acres.
 The density of this district shall not exceed one dwelling or business unit per lot, except that additional business or dwelling units mat be allowed upon site plan approval.
-Any existing lot in the residential business district of less than two (2) buildable acres shall be considered for purpose of this ordinance to be two (2) buildable acres. - 4) Each lot shall have a minimum contiguous frontage of 250 feet. - 5) Wherever required by reason of topography, subsoil or the need for adequate sewage area, the Planning Board may require a larger lot size. - 6) The conservation of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance.
-Conversion of a business unit to multiple or other uses may require a site plan.
+Any existing lot in the residential business district of less than two (2) buildable acres shall be considered for purpose of this ordinance to be two (2) buildable acres. - 3) Each lot shall have a minimum contiguous frontage of 250 feet.

+4) Wherever required by reason of topography or the need for adequate sewage area, the Planning Board may require a larger lot size.

+5) The conservation of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance.
+Conversion of a business unit uses require a site plan.
 A site plan must be reviewed and approved by the Planning Board prior to the start of any such conversion.